-At this age, injuries become more common.
-Please remember that any injury should be follow therapy as soon as is medically able.
-The period after an injury is also a great time to reassess the child for scoliosis and determine if orthotics will be of benefit.
 Children with PWS can receive therapy services in school; however, be aware that due to the cutbacks in state funding of local schools, this has become more and more difficult to obtain in recent years.
-Still, if your child is having difficulty with balance and walking to and from classes, they should be eligible for continued help.
-In-school therapy is a great opportunity for your child's professionals to continue to help them refine gross motor skills such as running, hopping, and throwing and catching balls.
+Still, if your child is having difficulty with balance and walking to and from classes, he should be eligible for continued help.
+In-school therapy is a great opportunity for your child's professionals to continue to help him refine gross motor skills such as running, hopping, and throwing and catching balls.
 It is also an excellent time to continue to work on the vestibular system (balance), the proprioceptive system (body awareness), and some more advanced movements.